georg-emg/lammertb-libhttp/doc/OpenSSL.md

 LibHTTP requires one certificate file in PEM format.
 If you got multiple files from your certificate authority, you need to copy their content together into one file.
-Make sure the file has one section BEGIN RSA PRIVATE KEY / END RSA PRIVATE KEY, and at least one section
+Make sure the file has at least one section
 BEGIN CERTIFICATE / END CERTIFICATE.

-In case you received a file with a section
-BEGIN PRIVATE KEY / END PRIVATE KEY, you may get a suitable file by adding the letters RSA manually.
+LibHTTP supports a private key inside the certificate file, or in a separate file.
+Make sure the file has a section BEGIN PRIVATE KEY / END PRIVATE KEY, or a section BEGIN RSA PRIVATE KEY / END RSA PRIVATE KEY.

-Set the "ssl_certificate" configuration parameter to the file name (including path) of the resulting *.pem file.
+Set the "ssl_certificate" configuration parameter to the file name (including path) of the *.pem file containing the certificate.
+If the private key is in a separate file, Set the "ssl_private_key" configuration parameter to the file name (including path) of the *.pem file containing the private key.

 The file must look like the file in the section "Creating a self signed certificate", but it will have several